ikkotheunforgiven/fightingGame/README.md

 # Fighting Game

-This is a simple fighting game done with canvas, HTML and JavaScript.
+This is a simple fighting game done with canvas, HTML, CSS and JavaScript.

 ## Screenshot